CryogenicPlanet/depp/readme.md

 ## Installation

 ```
-npm install -g depp
+npm install -g depp-installer (will try to get npm install -g depp later)
-# or using npx directly
-npx depp
 ```

 ## Usage

-Just run `depp` in your project folder and it will do the rest
+Just run `depp` in your project folder and it will do the rest.
+Keep in mind it will likely fail without setting some externals

+**Note if you want it to work with JS** please use `-j` or `--js` by default it will do only `.ts|.tsx` files

-Additional options
+All options
 ```
 ➜ depp --help
 NAME:
    depp - Find un used packages fast